open5e/open5e/source/equipment/magic-items/ring-of-shooting-stars.rst

 *Ring, very rare (requires attunement outdoors at night)*

-While wearing this ring in dim light or darkness, you can cast *dancing lights* and *light* from the ring at will.
+While wearing this ring in dim light or darkness, you can cast *dancing lights* and :ref:`srd:light` from the ring at will.
 Casting either spell from the ring requires an action.

 The ring has 6 charges for the following other properties.
 The ring